raid-guild/RIPs/PROPOSALS/rip-24-skill-forest.md

 ## Quest set in motion
 currently we have a rough sketch for next steps and have begun system design, asset design and tech architecture

-the proposal is for 6kDAI to create a intial POC that can start being used and iterating on this quarter
+the proposal is for 2 phases of 4kDAI to create a intial POC that can start being used and iterating on this quarter

 ## Breakdown